-New Brunswick's economy added about 1,600 jobs and the unemployment rate dropped to 7.9 per cent in September, according to Statistics Canada's monthly labour force survey.
+New Brunswick's economy added 1,800 new jobs in May, according to Statistics Canada's monthly labour force survey.

-In the Saint John and St. Stephen area, the unemployment rate was 6.3 per cent, up from 5.8 per cent.
+In the Saint John and St. Stephen area, unemployment rose slightly, to 5.9 per cent from 5.
+8 per cent a year ago.

-In the Edmundston and Woodstock area, the unemployment was sitting at 1.9 per cent, up from 2.3.
+In the Edmundston and Woodstock area, the unemployment rate was 3.3 per cent, down from 3.6 per cent.

 Moncton's unemployment rate is at 9.4 per cent, an increase from 9 per cent.